 Children react to medicines in different ways.
 Some kids may get a rash.
 Some meds that can cause this problem are:

 - Alternative and herbal medicines, such as echinacea

-- Anti-seizure medicine, such as amotrigine, carbamazepine, ethosuximide, phenytoin, and zonisamide
+- Anti-seizure medicine, such as carbamazepine, ethosuximide, lamotrigine, phenytoin, and zonisamide

 - Barbiturates, such as mephobarbital, metharbital, and phenobarbital